Finding The Right Trip: Ability Levels and What to Expect

 The heart of our Japan Ski Tours is chasing backcountry powder.
 If you are not comfortable riding knee to waist deep powder and in trees (tight at times), these trips are not for you.

-Bariloche Backcountry Tour in Argentina combines lift-assisted days with more remote ski touring adventures.
+Bariloche Backcountry Tour in Argentina combines some lift accessed days and some more remote ski touring adventures.
 On remote days, there are no ski lifts or resorts where you can take a break.
 However, there are times where you can sit out a lap and rest at a hut or sheltered area until regrouping with the guides.

 BACKCOUNTRY TOURING TRIPS

-From Norway, Japan and Patagonia, these are our most challenging adventures geared towards experienced ski tourers and advanced split boarders.
+From Norway, Japan, Georgia and Patagonia, these are our most challenging adventures geared towards experienced ski tourers and advanced split boarders.

 Ability level and experience